Pay affiliates more for real leads – not for junk

 There are many elements to ensuring that your affiliate marketing programs are effective.
 But if you pay cost-per-lead rather than impressions or clicks for your affiliate traffic, one of the most important keys is ensuring that the leads you buy are coming from consumers who have valid contact information, align with your buyer profile, and are actually in the market for your products.

-There are a wide range of data sources that help ensure that you’re targeting the right consumers, but finding out you have the wrong buyer after you’ve purchased the traffic isn’t exactly helpful.
+There is a wide range of data sources that help ensure that you’re targeting the right consumers, but finding out you have the wrong buyer after you’ve purchased the traffic isn’t very efficient, or cost-effective.